TPTPWorld/IDVDir/IDVApp/README.md

 pip install antlr4-tools
 ```

-- Output JS antlr parsers will be in IDVApp for the electron app to use
+- Output JS antlr parsers to IDVApp/JavaScriptParser for the app to use

 - Then